 Here are the clean products that have worked well for my skin to soothe, clear, and hydrate without creating congestion and breakouts.

 To take things to the next level, I added a couple more products to my routine.
 And now that my breakouts are calmed and under control, I’m slowly incorporating products to continue nurturing my skin and heal any discoloration left over.
 These are a few of the things I’m loving.

 This is one of the key products that have helped calm and clear my skin.
 I first hit my skin hard with a cocktail of acids, hoping that would clear up the congestion.
 I soon realized that I overdid it, breaking down the skin barrier and further inflaming my skin and acne.
 I backed off all peels and acid formulas before carefully adding any back in.
 After my derm recommended it, I started using azelaic acid and found it to be the most gentle and effective so far.

 I’ve been layering this under my moisturizer for an added boost as I continue to repair and replenish my skin barrier.
 After a quick spray with my toner, I smooth this on before applying my moisturizer.

 Dr. Geddes-Bruce shared that while most products that target acne are safe for breastfeeding mothers (granted that you aren’t applying them directly to your nipples), the only topical of question is retinoids.
-In general, most people avoid retinoids in nursing mothers, however, Dr. Geddes-Bruce believes that the data behind that decision is lacking.
-If you’re unsure, be sure to speak to your board-certified dermatologist about it.
+In general, most people avoid retinoids in nursing mothers.
+However, Dr. Geddes-Bruce believes that the data behind that decision is lacking.
+If you’re unsure, be sure to speak to your dermatologist.
 If you don’t have a prescription for it, the below retinoid serum is amazing for acne-prone skin.

 This is really the only thing I’ll be dropping when I get pregnant again.